Back to top

 A Visit to Nicasio Valley Pumpkin Patch

 The rural Nicasio setting is, as always, lovely.
-There's an expansive shaded seating area with distanced picnic tables, straw bales, umbrellas, and tents, so you can relax and take in the scenery while you eat lunch.
+There's an expansive shaded seating area with picnic tables, straw bales, umbrellas, and tents, so you can relax and take in the scenery while you eat lunch.

 We always have a great time at Nicasio Valley Pumpkin Patch, which is one of the reasons we've been coming here each fall for years.
 It's a must-visit Marin destination in the fall.
 For more information, call them at (415) 662-9100 or visit nicasiovalleypumpkinpatch.net.